 In addition to this baby potato appetizer, the lox spread goes great on whole grain toast, as a topping for crostini, or the old school way… on a toasted everything bagel.
 Essen!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

 Baby Lox Potatoes Appetizer

-- 2 lbs small red new potatoes or baby potatoes 2 inches each
+- 2 pounds small red new potatoes or baby potatoes 2 inches each

 - 3/4 cup nonfat Greek yogurt

 - 1/4 cup cream cheese